bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 The high memory nodes are only part of the `highmem` partition so they are not blocked by normal compute jobs.
 The maximum run time is relatively high (14 days) to allow for longer jobs.
-Contact [hpc-helpdesk@bihealth.de](mailto:hpc-helpdesk@bihealth.de) for assistance if you have longer running jobs that you really cannot make run any shorter.
+Contact [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) for assistance if you have longer running jobs that you really cannot make run any shorter.

-For access you must first contact [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de) (who will grant all requests).
+For access you must first contact [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) (who will grant all requests).
 See [Resource Registration: GPU Nodes](../admin/resource-registration.md#high-memory-nodes) for details.

 * **maximum run time:** 14 days